 Buying food in bulk is loads cheaper than regularly buying smaller amounts.
-Depending on the ingredients, you can save money by buying everything in one go and using them straight away to cook several meals.
+Depending on the ingredients, you can save money by buying everything in one go and using your haul straight away to cook several meals.
 You don’t even have to cook the whole meal.
 One popular batch cooking method is to cook and freeze the main ingredients, then just defrost when they’re needed.
-For example, cooking a whole batch of minced beef with onions and freezing it means you’ve already got the main ingredients for making shepherd’s pie, spag bol and chilli con carne.
+For example, cooking a whole batch of minced beef with onions and freezing it means you’ve already got the main ingredient for making shepherd’s pie, spag bol and chilli con carne.

 Tasty time saver

 Having a ready prepared meal means you won’t have to cook from scratch every night, and they’re also really quick to reheat if you’ve got a microwave.
-If you’ve cooked bolognese for example, you just need to boil a bit of pasta to go with it – meaning you’ll have a delicious healthy meal in minutes.
-By chopping and cooking all your ingredients the previous day, week or month, it’ll free up some time for speedy reheating when you’re busy.
+If you’ve cooked bolognese for example, you just need to boil a bit of pasta to go with it and you’ll have a delicious healthy meal in minutes.
+By chopping and cooking all your ingredients the previous day, week or month, speedy reheating will free up some time when you’re busy.

 Batch cooking is ideal for people who are looking to eat healthier, or trying to stick to a particular diet.
 If your priority is weight loss, muscle gain or general health, you can tailor each meal to your diet, and have it ready when you need it.
 You’ll be much less likely to grab fast food if you’ve got the perfect meal in the freezer!